Ainame's Japanese-style carpaccio

 -

-- Red amaranth for topping
+- Red amaranth for stopping

 - A little